bluehalo/phx-tools/CONTRIBUTING.md

 # Contributing

 Contributions are always welcome and we appreciate any help you can offer.
-Please read the entire contributors guide.
+Please take a moment to read the entire contributors guide.

 ## Getting setup